Nærøyfjord: A Dramatic Fjord in Western Norway

 The Viking Village at Gudvangen

-How to see the Nærøyfjord
+How to Visit the Nærøyfjord

 The most popular way to experience Aurland’s highlights is through the classic one-day Norway in a Nutshell train-bus-ferry combination tour from Oslo or Bergen.
-The tour’s popularity is its downside, as from June to August the buses, ferries, and small villages along the route are overrun with people.

 My recommendation is to make your own way there, by car or by train.
 From May to September, a popular sightseeing cruise transports passengers from Flåm to Gudvangen via the Aurlandsfjord and Nærøyfjord.